Slightly Scary Campfire Stories

 Written by: N.M.
 Fellows

 The Steel family had finally made it to their campsite after getting lost several times on the Georgia backroads.
-The Pinewoods Campground was full of fellow campers and everyone smiled and waved until the family drove their SUV to campsite #13.
-Then their expressions turned to pity and fear.
-The Steel family shook it off, maybe the campsite was un-level or had a fire ants.
-No matter to them, they were excited to begin a relaxing weekend of camping, fishing and swimming in the nearby lake.
+The Pinewoods Campground was full of fellow campers, and everyone smiled and waved until the family drove their SUV to campsite #13.
+Then, their expressions turned to pity and fear.
+The Steel family shook it off, maybe the campsite was un-level or had fire ants.
+No matter to them, they were excited to begin a relaxing weekend of camping, fishing, and swimming in the nearby lake.

 They barely had time to put up their tents as the sun began to set on the horizon.
 Timmy was sent to the nearby woods to gather sticks to start a fire.
 He couldn’t wait to eat his favorite camp food, S’mores.

 As he was gathering sticks, he noticed a girl about his age had joined him.
-She was dressed in blue shorts and a white t-shirt.
-Her hair was long and blonde, and seemed to still be wet.
+She was dressed in blue shorts and a white T-shirt.
+Her hair was long and blonde and seemed to still be wet.
 She must have just gotten done swimming in the lake.
-He smiled to her and asked if she was gathering sticks for a fire as well.
+He smiled at her and asked if she was gathering sticks for a fire as well.
 She smiled and nodded yes.
 Timmy began talking about all the things he planned on doing on his weekend camping adventure and the girl would nod in acknowledgment and smile at him.

 “Of course, silly.
 You can’t have S’mores without Marshmallows”.
 Timmy laughed.

 Timmy ran back to his campsite and dumped the sticks onto the ground by the fire ring.
-His Dad waved to him and he went in search for his Mom to find the marshmallows.
-Timmy quickly found her and she gave him a baggie of marshmallows to give to his new friend.
+His Dad waved to him, and he went in search of his Mom to find the marshmallows.
+Timmy quickly found her, and she gave him a baggie of marshmallows to give to his new friend.

 Timmy was stopped by the park ranger.

-“No” replied Timmy, “I looking for girl with long blonde hair, blue shorts and a white t-shirt.
+“No,” replied Timmy, “I am looking for a girl with long blonde hair, blue shorts, and a white t-shirt.
 She wanted marshmallows”.
 He showed the ranger his baggie filled with marshmallows.

 The ranger smiled sadly.
 “So, you have met our Tilly.
-She definitely loved marshmallows.
+She loved marshmallows.
 Follow me.”

 Timmy looked at the ranger with fear in his eyes.
 This couldn’t be.
 The girl he met in the woods was real.